Hamburger Hill: Production

-Producer Marcia Nasatir had a son who fought as a soldier in Vietnam, which is one of the reasons why she came up with the idea for the film.
+Producer Marcia Nasatir had a son who fought as a soldier in the Vietnam War, which is one of the reasons why she came up with the idea for the film.
 Writer and co-producer James Carabatsos had served with the 1st Cavalry Division in 1968–69 and spent five years interviewing soldiers involved in the combat there and researching the Battle of Hamburger Hill.
-Irvin, an English-born filmmaker, worked on several documentaries in Vietnam in 1969.
+John Irvin, an English-born filmmaker, worked on several documentaries in Vietnam in 1969.

 The film was produced independently, with the money being raised through foreign sales.
 According to Irvin, Paramount passed on Hamburger Hill when they initially pitched it, but they picked it up when the film was finally shot in the Philippines.

 Release

 In a 2021 interview, John Irvin said that Hamburger Hill could have been released before Platoon and Full Metal Jacket "if Paramount had been a bit braver".
 Because Vietnam was not considered a popular subject, Paramount wanted to see how Platoon performed at the box office.
 According to Irvin, Hamburger Hill was again pushed back when Stanley Kubrick pushed for Full Metal Jacket to be released before Hamburger Hill.